rust-lang/reference/src/names/scopes.md

 * [`if let`] and [`while let`] bindings are valid in the following conditions as well as the consequent block. r[names.scopes.pattern-bindings.match-arm]
-* [`match` arms] bindings are within the [match guard] and the match arm expression. r[names.scopes.pattern-bindings.match-guard-if-let]
+* [`match` arms] bindings are within the [match guard] and the match arm expression. r[names.scopes.pattern-bindings.match-guard-let]
-* [`if let` guard] bindings are within the guard expression and the match arm expression if the guard succeeds.
+* [`match` guard `let`] bindings are valid in the following guard conditions and the match arm expression if the guard succeeds.

 r[names.scopes.pattern-bindings.items]
 Local variable scopes do not extend into item declarations.